hwayne/learntla-v2/docs/beginner/advanced-operators.rst

 Sum up sequence.

-I mean sure, we can write a Pluscal algoirhtm to do that:
+I mean sure, we can write a Pluscal algoirthm to do that:

-.. todo:: <alg>
+.. spec:: advanced_operators/sum.tla

 But how the heck do you write ``SumSeq``?!